parallelvirtualcluster/pvc/docs/manuals/api.md

 If `limit` is specified, return a JSON document containing information about all active NFTables ACLs with descriptions matching `limit` as fuzzy regex.

-If `direction` is specified and is one of `in` or `out`, return a JSON codument listing all active NFTables ACLs in the specified direction only.
+If `direction` is specified and is one of `in` or `out`, return a JSON document listing all active NFTables ACLs in the specified direction only.
 If `direction` is invalid, return a failure.

 ###### `POST`
  * Mandatory values: `description`, `direction`, `rule`